marc-verreault/systemlab-design/README.md

 7) Run PyInstaller using the following command in the terminal: **pyinstaller C:\path_to_virtual_folder\systemlab_build_V19.spec**

 8) The build process will issue several warnings but should complete successfully.
 The distribution folder (*dist*) should appear within the virtual directory.

+INSTRUCTIONS ON HOW TO CREATE A BUILD OF THE SYSTEMLAB|DESIGN DOCUMENTATION

+The SystemLab-Design documentation is built using the Sphinx documentation generator (The Read the Docs theme layout is used).
+For information on getting started with Sphinx see: https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html
+Procedure:

+1) From your project directory, launch a terminal session and install Sphinx: **pip install sphinx**

+2) After installation is complete, install the read the docs theme: **pip install sphinx_rtd_theme**

+3) Create a documentation directory (if needed) and run quick start to create your build env: **sphinx-quickstart**

+   *Make sure to accept all the defaults during the quick start procedure.
+Once complete files will be created for index.rst, config.py, and others*

+4) Under the *source* folder, replace the